CYFS Faculty

 Matilda Kond

-Matilda Kond designs, develops and manages research databases.
-Her role also includes developing web interfaces and providing consultation with research staff to maintain the quality of CYFS data management systems.
+Matilda Kond conducts data-driven analysis of grant budgets and expenditures; generates budget reports and reconciles monthly budgets with integrated finance systems.
+Her role also includes providing data support for reporting and data visualization.
 Originally from Mount Hagen, Papua New Guinea, Matilda attended Nebraska's Concordia University on a soccer scholarship, where she earned her bachelor's and master's degrees in business administration.
 She also holds a bachelor's degree in computer science from Union College in Lincoln.

 Braxton Lindhorst